alajusticia/laravel-logins/README.md

 ### Prepare your authenticatable models

-In order to track the logins of your app's users, add the `ALajusticia\Logins\Traits\HasLogins` trait on your authenticatable models that you want to track:
+In order to track the logins of your app's users, add the `ALajusticia\Logins\Traits\HasLogins` trait in your authenticatable models that you want to track:

 ```php
 use ALajusticia\Logins\Traits\HasLogins;